urinieto/urinieto.com/urinieto.com/content/about/index.md

 menu: "about"

 ---
 Hola!
-I am Oriol (Uri) Nieto (he/they), a Senior Audio Research Engineer in the Sound Design AI Group at [Adobe Research][1].
+I am Oriol (Uri) Nieto (he/they), a Senior Research Engineer II in the Sound Design AI Group at [Adobe Research][1].
 I was a Staff Scientist at Pandora before that.
 I also [make music](https://www.urinieto.com/music-videos/).

 {{< img src="/wp-content/uploads/2025/uriColorized.png" alt="" title="uri" width="350" class="" >}}